ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 console.assert(S.compose(-1, -1) === 1);
 ```

-Reminder: `console.assert` does only log something when the assertion is not true.
-In our case, nothing is logged, which means that the assertion is true!

 There is a big difference here to the mathematical group `{-1,-1}`, though.
 This one has composition and inverse defined only for these two elements.
 The group `S` defined in TypeScript has a function `S.compose` which is defined for _all_ pairs of numbers (at least, those JavaScript can handle).
 For example:

 ```typescript